soulshake/fonos/README.md

 Download the [Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) image and burn it to your SD card with Etcher, `dd` or your own favorite method.

+With Etcher CLI, for example:

+`sudo etcher ../2017-04-10-raspbian-jessie-lite.img --drive /dev/mmcblk0`

+### Get the SD card devices

+#### On Linux

 With the SD card inserted into your computer, list the SD card devices by running `sudo fdisk -l`.
 On Linux, the output will look something like this:

 ```
+Disk /dev/mmcblk0: 14.9 GiB, 15931539456 bytes, 31116288 sectors
+[...]

 Device         Boot Start      End  Sectors  Size Id Type
 /dev/mmcblk0p1       8192    92159    83968   41M  c W95 FAT32 (LBA)
 /dev/mmcblk0p2      92160 31116287 31024128 14.8G 83 Linux
 ```

+In the output above:
+- `/dev/mmcblk0` is the disk
+- `/dev/mmcblk0p1` is the boot device
+- `/dev/mmcblk0p2` is the non-boot device

+#### On other platforms

+FIXME

 ### Enable SSH